Houston Jewelry Puts Ethics Ahead of Quick Profit

 Our Commitment to Ethical Standards

-One of the ways Houston Jewelry demonstrates this commitment is by not offering appraisal services—even though many jewelers do.
-This distinction is important for you to understand.
+We show this commitment by not offering appraisal services—even though many jewelers do.
+That distinction matters.

 What Is a True Appraisal?

-A professional appraisal is a detailed, unbiased assessment of an item's value, prepared by a qualified, independent professional.
-True personal property appraisers are members of recognized professional associations:
+A true appraisal is a detailed, unbiased value opinion written by a qualified, independent professional.
+Personal property appraisers are members of recognized associations:

 - American Society of Appraisers (ASA)